 There was a time when we all lived a little closer to the earth.
 We planted, tended and harvested.
 We moved our bodies and ate nourishing food produced right where we lived.
 The weather influenced our activities, and we were sensitive to the signs in nature that indicated change.
 We gazed up at the stars and down at the earth.
 We shared our supper at a big table with friends and family, sharing all we experienced that day.

-Midwest Yoga Retreats
+Midwest Yoga Retreats and Events

 Midwest Yoga brings us back to our roots.
 The separation we are experiencing from our immediate environment is a separation from ourselves.
 A Midwest Yoga retreat at